-The best vegan mushroom bacon recipe that is so easy to make.
+This is the best vegan mushroom bacon recipe ever and it is so easy to make.
 These “facons” are crispy, sweet, smoky and so flavorful.
-It is also gluten free and paleo friendly.
+It is also gluten-free, Whole30 and paleo-friendly.

 We’ve been getting a cool air front lately because of the storms.
 I am totally getting ahead of myself, but fall must be approaching right?